 If you pay excise duty in your online bank, please note that you must pay your taxes to the Tax Administration’s Danske Bank or Nordea account.
 You can find the bank account details in MyTax.

 You must pay excise duties using the reference number for self-assessed taxes.
 You can also pay value added tax with the same reference number.
 Your reference number is unique and it is always the same when you pay your self-assessed taxes.
-Previously, every tax decision had a different reference number.
 You can check your reference number for self-assessed taxes in MyTax.